 Recorded by Commodores frontman Lionel Richie and soul diva Diana Ross for the 1981 film by the same name, “Endless Love” hovered around the top of the pop singles chart for 27 weeks.
 It remains iconic today, sitting at No. 1 on Billboard’s list of 40 Biggest Duets of All Time.

 “Make You Feel My Love”

-This gentle ballad was originally written by Nobel laureate Bob Dylan.
-Although, it was released by Billy Joel before appearing on Dylan’s 1997 album Time Out of Mind.
+Nobel laureate Bob Dylan wrote this gentle ballad.
+Although, Billy Joel released it before appearing on Dylan’s 1997 album Time Out of Mind.
 While it has been a hit for the likes of Garth Brookes and Kelly Clarkson, newcomer Adele took “Make You Feel My Love” to new heights in 2008 with her passionate vocals and dreamy delivery.

 Born in 1991, Ed Sheeran may be younger than most of the songs on this list, yet he’s already proved himself a genius musician.
 And his latest ode to love already shows all hallmarks of a true classic.
 After its appearance on his studio album ÷ in March 2017, Sheeran released “Perfect” as a single.
 Shortly after he released an acoustic version, two remixes, “Perfect Duet” with Beyoncé and “Perfect Symphony” with Andrea Bocelli.
 I’d call that a “perfect storm” of the heart!

 Here are our Top 7 Love Songs of All Time.
 Did we miss any of your favorite love tunes?
 Let us know in the comment box below.